 And in keeping with that he should never fail to take appropriate form of consent, where ever indicated.
 Whatever procedure, investigative, surgical or non surgical is contemplated, must be in the best interests of the patient.
 Once decided, the procedure must be carried out without any undue delay so that the patient can derive maximum benefit.
 Of particular importance are the investigative procedures.
 The reports must be made available without any undue delay.
 In case, the reports are found to be critically abnormal requiring immediate/urgent intervention (see annexure 10) the same must be communicated to the patient/physician in-charge case forthwith.

 Medical ethics require a doctor to take professional decisions in the best interests of the patient and as per the best current practices by the medical fraternity, all over the world.

 Further, he must have the knowledge and experience to conduct the procedure correctly.
 Sometimes doctor’s decisions may be guided by monetary gains or professional image or ego.
+That is highly unethical.

+For instance, resorting to Cesarean section where normal delivery is possible would be an unethical practice.
+Resorting to angioplasty where CABG may be the option of choice, would not be technically correct.
 Holding on to a patient and giving inappropriate treatment, knowing full well the inadequacy of one’s competence would be wrong when others better qualified and more competent to treat the patient, are available.
 These situations can compromise the safety of patient very seriously.